Boston planning guide

 6 places

-The comparison lane for deciding whether Boston dinner should be tourist-energy North End or more neighborhood-led South End.
+A comparison for deciding whether Boston dinner should be tourist-energy North End or more neighborhood-led South End.

-Best for: Travelers choosing one serious dinner lane after the hotel base is already set.
+Best for: Travelers choosing one serious dinner area after the hotel base is already set.

 Tradeoff: This is a decision lens, not a single neighborhood; use the North End and South End pages when the trip needs deeper food detail.

-Avoid if: Do not use the combined lane as the hotel-base answer.
+Avoid if: Do not use the combined area as the hotel-base answer.
 Use it only after choosing Back Bay, Beacon Hill, Seaport, Fenway, or Cambridge.

 6 dining